 - 1. The fire compartment building shall not have a stage other than a platform. - 2.
+The fire compartment building shall be equipped throughout with an automatic sprinkler system in accordance

+CTC BFP Features Study Group - 2007/2008 Code Changes 11 of 73 with Section 903.3.1.1.

-The fire compartment building shall be equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1. - 3.
-The assembly floor shall be located at or within 21 inches (533 mm) of street or grade level and all exits are provided with ramps complying with Section 1010.1 to the street or grade level. - 4.
+- 3. The assembly floor shall be located at or within 21 inches (533 mm) of street or grade level and all exits are provided with ramps complying with Section 1010.1 to the street or grade level. - 4.
 The building shall be surrounded and adjoined by public ways or yards not less than 60 feet (18 288 mm) in width.

 507.7 506.7 (Supp) Group H occupancies.
 Group H-2, H-3 and H-4 occupancies shall be permitted in unlimited area fire compartments buildings containing Group F and S occupancies, in accordance with Sections 507.3 and 507.4 and the limitations of this section.
 The aggregate floor area of the Group H occupancies located at the perimeter of the unlimited area fire compartment building shall not exceed 10 percent of the area of the building nor the area limitations for the Group H occupancies as specified in Tables 503.1(2) and 503.1(3) as modified by Section 506.2, based upon the percentage of the perimeter of each Group H floor area that fronts on a street or other unoccupied space.
-The aggregate floor area of Group H occupancies not located at the perimeter of the building shall not exceed 25 percent of the fire compartment area limitations for the Group H occupancies as specified in Tables 503.1(2) and 503.1(2) and 503.1(2) and 503.1(2) and 503.1(3).
+The aggregate floor area of Group H occupancies not located at the perimeter of the building shall not exceed 25 percent of the fire compartment area limitations for the Group H occupancies as specified in Tables 503.1(2) and 503.1(3).
 Group H occupancies shall be separated from the rest of the unlimited area building and from each other in accordance with Table 508.4.
-For two-story unlimited area fire compartments buildings, the Group H occupancies shall not be located more than one story above grade plane unless permitted by the allowable height in stories and feet as set forth in Table 503.1(1) based on the type of construction of the unlimited area building.
+For two-story unlimited area fire compartments buildings, the Group H occupancies shall be separated from the rest of the unlimited area buildings, the Group H occupancies shall be separated plane unless permitted by the allowable height in stories and feet as set forth in Table 503.1(1) based on the type of construction of the unlimited area building.